$51.35 $59.99 Buy It Now

 • Filtering: Infrared and ultraviolet light can interfere with the colors and tones captured by a camera, requiring the use of filters to block unwanted wavelengths and improve image accuracy.

-See also What is the element called in a digital camera
+See also What does optical zoom mean on a digital camera

 Conclusion